Dylan-Padilla/Ecology_and_Evolution_2022_5/README.md

 DATA-SPECIFIC INFORMATION FOR: sites.csv

-1. Number of variables: The dataset consist of a data frame containing 865 observations of 14 variables.
+1. Number of variables: The dataset consists of a data frame containing 865 observations of 14 variables.

 2. Number of cases/rows: 865 observations